If you have diabetes, the choices you make at every meal could mean the difference between good health and serious health problems.

 - Cut out the high calorie low nutrition foods like sugary soft drinks, or replace them with a diet drink

 - Reduce starchy, fatty, salty snack foods, and ask a partner or family member to serve you so you both keep track of what you are eating

 - If you aren’t willing to cut out both the cheeseburger and French fries, keep the burger, and quit the fries, or cut the portions in half

 As you adjust to some of these initial changes, you can take bigger steps.
 To keep your meals healthy, you need to control the amount you eat and the types of foods you eat.
 It doesn’t have to be difficult.
 Try using the “rule of three” and a 9-inch plate.
 Fill half the plate with non-starchy vegetables like broccoli or spinach, one quarter of the plate with starchy food like whole grain bread or pasta, and the last quarter of the plate with meat or some other protein.
 Add an eight-ounce glass of low-fat milk and a half cup of fruit and you have a very filling, healthy meal.

 Using the “rule of three” every day along with some moderate exercise will help you to lose weight and maintain a healthy lifestyle.
 Keeping your weight down will also help you control your blood pressure.

 Paying attention to your diet will, over time, help maintain the health of blood vessels, and can help you avoid the problems many people with diabetes face when the blood vessels and circulation are damaged – the risk of blindness, kidney failure, heart attack, stroke, chronic pain, and infections.

 Live well with diabetes by keeping your body healthy.
+Guides for better health with diabetes are to be followed.
 To work towards good health, exercise moderately, keep your blood pressure under control, take your medications, don’t smoke, and be smart about